-We have completed several acquisitions of complimentary business in recent years, and we continually evaluate opportunities to acquire new businesses as part of our ongoing strategy.
-Our integration of historic and future acquisitions will require significant management time and financial resources because we will need to integrate dispersed operations with distinct corporate cultures.
+Network Services segment, and we cannot assure you that we will obtain the anticipated benefits of this acquisition.
+Further, our integration of historic and future acquisitions, including MRC, will require significant management time and financial resources because we will need to integrate dispersed operations with distinct corporate cultures.
 We also may continue to expand our operations through business acquisitions over time.
 Our failure to properly integrate businesses we acquire and to manage future acquisitions successfully could seriously harm our operating results.
 In addition, acquired companies may not perform as well as we expect, and we may fail to realize anticipated benefits.
 We may issue common stock that would dilute our current stockholders' ownership and incur debt and other costs in connection with future acquisitions which may cause our quarterly operating results to vary significantly.
 In February 2004, we filed an acquisition shelf registration statement on Form S-4 that, subject to the rules and regulations of the Securities and Exchange Commission, will enable us to issue shares of our newly issued common stock in one or more acquisition transactions for proceeds in an aggregate amount of up to \$200 million.
-In addition, we currently have a \$15 million senior credit facility with KeyBank National Association, which can be expanded to a \$60 million facility to fund future acquisitions.
+In addition, our \$15 million senior credit facility with KeyBank National Association was replaced with an \$85 million senior credit facility with KeyBank National Association on October 2, 2006.